alesaez/msft-fabric-cicd/README.md

 python main.py
 ```

-There are Fabric items that can't use Service Principal or Managed Identity Authentication, for example, Data Pipelines can't use Service Principal, so you can run main.py locally and use your user credentials.
+Certain Fabric items doesn't support Service Principal or Managed Identity Authentication, for example, Data Pipelines can't use Service Principal, so you can run main.py locally and use your user credentials.

 ## GitHub Actions Workflow

 To automate the deployment of the Python code, you can use the GitHub Actions workflow in this repo.
-Make sure to add `AZURE_TENANT_ID`, `AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET` as [secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) in your GitHub repository settings.
+Make sure to add `AZURE_TENANT_ID` and  `AZURE_CLIENT_ID` as a variable and `AZURE_CLIENT_SECRET` as a [secret](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) in your GitHub repository settings.

+This workflow has a required parameter `workspaceId` to input the specific workspace you want target/publish your Fabric Items at runtime.